aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ## **Add Column In Text Frame**
-Aspose.Slides provides the [ColumnCount](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat/properties/columncount) property (from the [ITextFrameFormat](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat) interface) that allows you to add columns in text frames.
+Aspose.Slides for .NET provides the [ColumnCount](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat/properties/columncount) property (from the [ITextFrameFormat](https://apireference.aspose.com/slides/net/aspose.slides/itextframeformat) interface) that allows you to add columns in text frames.
 Through this property, you can specify your preferred number of columns in a text frame.

  This C# code shows you how to add a column inside a text frame: